laszlocph/website/index.md

 ## So what happens once I'm done?

-I understand that this going to be the core of your infrastructure that's why I make sure that during the whole process I work as transparently as possible.
+I understand that this is going to be the core of your infrastructure that's why I make sure that during the whole process I work as transparently as possible.
 Where I go, markdown files and Pull Requests follow.

 I understand that not being in control can have huge repercussions in your uptime.
 That's why